 Both postures are challenging; both strengthen the legs, create flexibility in the pelvic region, extend the spine from its base (the tailbone) and energize the heart-lung system.
 It is said Lord Shiva gave these postures for the yogi to overcome fear.
 The mental quality of the warrior is to view each difficulty not as an obstacle, but rather as a challenge and opportunity to develop and strengthen.
 This quality is shared by all warrior postures (I, II, and III).

 Another quality of a warrior is the ability to maintain a balanced and stable attitude in stressful situations.
-This quality also develops with the practice of these postures.
+This quality also develops with the practice of these postures that work on our mind-body.
 Along with the effort and physical challenge that stimulates breathing and challenges the muscles, the practitioner must keep the breath flowing and her or his face relaxed.
 The main difference between Virabhadrasana I and Virabhadrasana II is that the latter expands the body laterally, while the first is a posture of vertical extension.
 In Virabhadrasana II the thigh of the back leg should be pressed back while rolling the hip and knee of the front leg from the inside out.

 These actions bring about an opening in the groin and width in the hip.
 In contrast, in Virabhadrasana I, the pelvis completely turns aside and the body is stretched upward.
 The line that connects the back leg with the hands extends and concaves.